fortmatic/wallete/README.md

 ## Features

-Wallete has the login page which authenticates using the [Magic SDK](https://docs.magic.link/).
+Wallette has the login page which authenticates using the [Magic SDK](https://docs.magic.link/).
 The [DID Token](https://docs.magic.link/decentralized-id) given for the session contains the information neccessary for the web app to do ether transactions.

 ### **Tabs**